LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-do-believe.md

 of our lithe gestures,

-we ought our gestures to move on
+we ought our gestures to move

 into each other.